codeplaysoftware/syclacademy/README.md

 ## Building the Exercises

-The exercises can be built for ComputeCpp CE, DPC++ and hipSYCL.
+The exercises can be built for ComputeCpp CE (minimum v2.6.0), DPC++ and hipSYCL.

 ### Supported Platforms